 If you want to change something in your relationship, and you're not quite sure what, then investing time in each other should be your first step.
 Trying something new together is a great way to start doing this as you're both coming to the table as newcomers, saying that you're willing to do something different.

-"Trying something new together can bring you closer together, help you get out of the same routines, and putting aside quality time to enjoy each other's company shows you are both invested in improving the relationship," explains Isabelle Uren (opens in new tab), a certified master sexpert with degrees in psychology and cognitive semiotics.
+"Trying something new together can bring you closer together, help you get out of the same routines, and putting aside quality time to enjoy each other's company shows you are both invested in improving the relationship," explains Isabelle Uren, a certified master sexpert with degrees in psychology and cognitive semiotics.
 "You can think of what you would like more of in the relationship and find activities that cultivate that energy.
-If you want more sensuality, with a mind to learn how to have better sex in the weeks to come, you could go for a spa day or take a massage course.
-If you want to be more playful with each other, hit up an arcade, laser quest, or something that brings out your playful side."
+If you want more sensuality, with a mind to learn how to have better sex in the weeks to come by exploring some of the sex trends for 2023.
+You could go for a spa day or take a massage course, for instance.
+If you want to be more playful with each other, hit up an arcade, laser quest, try one of the best sex games, or something that brings out your playful side."

 2. Re-establish date night